gustawL/gustawl.github.io/content/0_info/disclaimer.md

 People may have a title or status but these won’t make them **my** **authority**.<br>
 People aren’t ideal.
 Sometimes they hold roles because of luck and contacts.<br>
 Just look around: companies hire professionals and still ship bad products (maybe because of bad management or constraints etc.).<br> The point stands: people aren’t ideal, no matter what.
-Don’t expect special treatment or exceptions here.
+Don’t expect special treatment from me or exceptions.
 If you need deference because of your title/status, this space isn’t for you.

 ## Communication
 If you use "pronouns" and...